pnmtjonahen/javaee7/README.md

 * cdi CDI related demo/test
     * event CDI events between JAX-RS, EJB and WebSockets
     * jms verry simple jms sample, send message from JAX-RS to an MDB
+    * aop a @Interceptor sample.
+TODO: @InterceptorBinding with the interceptor in beans.xml

 * jaxb JAXB related stuff, not really JavaEE but it is related
     * xsd2java Show how to generated java classes from an xsd and vice verse